yvg/yvg.github.io/blog/src/md/drafts/ai_productivity_multiplier_dysfunction_amplifier.md

 The same goes for patterns.
 Repository pattern, dependency injection, service layers.
 Boring, well-known, over-represented in training data.
 AI knows them deeply.
 The latest meta-framework with its own abstractions?
 AI hasn't seen enough examples.
 It will hallucinate.

 What about tech stack?
 Every framework you add is friction.
-I can't claim to have seen many AI-augmented teams, but in my own experience, running 3 repos in a single workspace has made all the difference.
+I can't claim to have seen many AI-augmented teams, but in my own experience, running 3 repos in a single IDE workspace, instead of switching between separate projects, has made all the difference.
 It makes me question every decision to split things apart.
 One language, one set of architectural principles, one way of doing things across frontend and backend.
 Boringly consistent.
 AI thrives on consistency.

 Same for code readability.
 AI should infer intent from well-named functions, clear types, and small, focused modules.
 So should people.
 If you're spending hours writing documentation for AI agents, you've already lost.